 Some 120,000 years ago, modern humans migrated out of Africa, and we kept going, first into the middle east, then on to southeast Asia, with a detour down into Australia, then up the eastern Pacific to the Bering Strait, and finally into North America.
 By 15,000 year ago, we reached the tip of South America.

 We evolved in Africa, from a hairy, tree climbing, social primate ancestor.
 Somehow, over time, we lost most of our hair, gained a lining of body fat, developed upright walking, a descended larynx that enabled speech, special sweat glands for thermal regulation, and a diving reflex for swimming.
-We became more like sea mammals, more suited for water than the forest or savannah – dolphins are our close cousins in intelligence and communication, and the whale is the only other mammal to have menopause.
+We became more like sea mammals, more suited for water than the forest or savannah – dolphins are our close cousins in intelligence and communication.
+The whale is the only other mammal to have menopause.
 Where and when this happened is a mystery.
-The Afar Triangle of northeast Africa, on the way out of africa, may have been a vast, flooded wetlands.
+The Afar Triangle of northeast Africa, on the way out of Africa, may have been a vast, flooded wetlands.
 We may have had to swim our way out of Africa.

 We followed the coastlines, along the beaches and up rivers, as sea gatherers and fishermen.
 Food was plentiful, rich in value, and easy to harvest.
 The travel and protection were easier.
 We love the beach to this day.

 Our journey was during a perilous geologic time.
 A warming earth was melting ice, rising sea levels, lifting and shifting tectonic plates, causing earthquakes and volcanoes.
 Released by the loss of the weight of the great ice sheets as they melted, continental plates heaved, and the moon pulled stronger on the increased tidal waters.
 The Pacific tectonic plate, being the largest and thinnest – only 2.5 miles thick – moved and cracked the most, aggravating the ‘ring of fire’ of volcanoes, earthquakes, and tsunami’s that batter all the coasts of the Pacific Ocean.